The Adoration of Shepherds, an unknown masterpiece

-In a town like Siena, where it is often difficult to appreciate the extraordinary and varied artistic heritage preserved, it happens that some works – also because the buildings closed to the public – remain almost unknown to majority.
-This also happens to a masterpiece of painting such as the Adoration of the Shepherds of the Bichi Chapel in the Church of Sant’Agostino in Siena.
+The Adoration of the Shepherds is an unknown masterpiece in a city like Siena where often it’s taxing to appreciate the extraordinary and varied artistic heritage preserved.
+Here it happens that some works – also due to the buildings closed to the public – remain almost unknown to most.
+The work I refer to is kept in the Bichi Chapel in the Church of Sant ‘Agostino in Siena.

 This work, a monochrome fresco that remained hidden for centuries under the plaster that had been added in the eighteenth century, was rediscovered only a few decades ago; following the studies and restoration work carried out on the cycle, the work, together with the adjacent scene of the Nativity of the Virgin, has been attributed to Francesco di Giorgio Martini, one of the most multifaceted personalities of the second fifteenth century in Italy.